adrianliz/save-my-petrol/README.md

 - Find a petrol station by id [X]
 - Find petrol stations by simple filter [X]
 - Find products on petrol stations by simple filter [X]
+- Add subscription to a target product [X]
+- Generate notifications based on subscriptions []
 - Add authentication and authorization []
 - Add different sorting filters []
 - Find petrol stations in a route defined by two points []